 The outside world is not looking for the autonomous artist or the graphic designer, but for people who possess a multitude of talents and skills.
-Young creatives who look beyond the borders of their original discipline: creating pioneers.
+Young creatives who look beyond the borders of their original discipline.

-When you arrive at the academy, you start with a major course.
+When you arrive at the academy, you start with a Bachelor course ( major).
 Your major allows you to gain knowledge, (cross-media) skills and attitudes relevant to a wide range of professional fields and practices.
 The projects you do during your major combine theory, research, skills, concept development, visual design and implementation.

 On top of the major, WdKA adds elective projects.
 The students can choose from a wide range of contemporary subjects and issues.
 These projects introduce students to our three graduation profiles.
 We call them the Autonomous, Social and Commercial Practices.